Unit2795/LocalStack-Terraform-AWS-Lambda/README.md

 # LocalStack & Terraform REST API

-Develop rapidly for the cloud without the associated costs, slow feedback, and risk of actual deployments using LocalStack!

-This is a guide on how to set up [Terraform](https://developer.hashicorp.com/terraform) and [LocalStack](https://localstack.cloud/) for local, [hot-reloading](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) Node.js AWS Lambda and API Gateway development.
-You'll be able to query your REST API entirely locally.
+This is an example that uses [Terraform](https://developer.hashicorp.com/terraform) and [LocalStack](https://localstack.cloud/) to spin up a local [hot-reloading](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) Node.js [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/) development environment.
 The features used in this guide require you to have [LocalStack Pro](https://localstack.cloud/pricing/).
 There is a trial membership available.
+Develop rapidly for the cloud without the associated costs, slow feedback, and risk of actual deployments.
+LocalStack also works with Pulumi, AWS CloudFormation/CDK, SAM, and more.

 **In this guide we will:**